 You can get an undergraduate major in economics without taking business courses in subjects like accounting, marketing, and business or personal finance.
 The Department of Economics is located in the College of Arts and Sciences, not in the College of Business.
 But if you want to study business, particularly if you want to pursue an MBA, economics is a great way to go.
 “The best people are more frequently taking economics as their major than they were a decade or so ago … It shows they have the intellectual fire in the belly to perform well in an MBA program.”
 Who said this?
 The director of admissions at the Yale School of Management.
 Whether you want a career in finance or industry, economics can give you the reasoning skills to get you started.

 Find out more about how an economics major at Ohio State can prepare you for careers in fields as varied as law, business, economics, public policy, journalism, and many others.

-Contact the Economics Honors Advisor, Professor Lixin Ye.
+Contact the Economics Honors Advisor, Professor Kurt Lavetti.
 We’ll discuss the choice between a B.S. and a B.A. in economics, opportunities for second majors, minors, the Honors Contract, Undergraduate Research Scholarships, Senior Honors Theses, internship opportunities, study abroad, summer programs, and scholarship competitions.
 We’ve got courses in Law & Economics, an Honors Seminar, and information on graduate and professional schools.
 You’ll be amazed what majoring in economics can do for you.